Thump, thump, thump… THUD

 The human heart beats 2.5 billion times in the course of a typical human lifetime.
-You rarely have any conscious awareness of this muscle, as blood quietly swishes through its chambers.
-These chambers include the atria, which receive blood returning from the body.
+You rarely have any conscious awareness of this muscle in action, as blood quietly swishes through its chambers.
 But sometimes a heavy thud comes crashing from the left side of your chest.
-It may merely mean that you are nervous or excited.
+It may merely mean that you’re nervous or excited.
 Or it may be a signal of atrial fibrillation.

 A palpitation feels very strange, like something indefinable is wrong in your chest.
 You may experience a mild fluttering sensation or become suddenly aware that your heart skipped a beat.

-The four chambers of the heart normally work in smooth coordination 60 to 100 times a minute to circulate blood throughout your body, notes StopAfib.org.
+The four chambers of the heart normally work in smooth coordination 60 to 100 times a minute to circulate blood throughout your body.
 The upper atria and the lower ventricles perform a ballet to squeeze efficiently for blood flow.
-In an atrial fibrillation episode, the atria race or quiver.
+In an atrial fibrillation episode, the atria race or quiver, not allowing the ventricles to fill efficiently.

 In addition to palpitations, your atria may send you other signals of distress.
 These include shortness of breath and chest pain.
 You may also feel:

-A final symptom can be confusion.
-Don’t be too confused if you don’t have any symptoms, however—atrial fibrillation can also be asymptomatic.
-It can turn up during an exam, for instance, or during an electrocardiogram set up for another purpose.
+Atrial fibrillation can also be asymptomatic.
+It can turn up during an exam, for instance, or during an electrocardiogram (EKG) set up for another purpose.

-If you experience symptoms of atrial fibrillation, talk to your healthcare provider as soon as possible.
-He or she will ask about signs of fatigue and lightheadedness.
-Additionally, your doctor will check your feet and ankles to see if they are swollen, as this may indicate heart problems.
-Questions your provider may ask include:
+If you experience symptoms of atrial fibrillation, talk to your doctor as soon as possible.
+They will ask about signs of fatigue and lightheadedness.
+Additionally, they will check your feet and ankles for swelling, as this may indicate heart problems.

 - Does your chest hurt?